yadage/yadage-contrib/README.md

 ## Contibuting

 To contibute, please fork this repo, craete a new branch and commit your snippets / code to that branch.
-The structure is meant to be light-weight, just create a new apprpriately named directory.
+The structure is meant to be light-weight, just create a new apprpriately named directory (preferably with its own README).
 If you want you can add your contributions to this README with a short description.

 In the TOC add